THE TRAVELLING HISTORIAN -- BARBADOS & PIRATES

 Take Care!

-Naval forces were increased and amnesties offered to entice the culprits to cease and desist, but to no avail.
-The buccaneers, freebooters, sea rovers and corsairs resisted all enticements and persisted in terrorizing travellers across the briny deep.
-The fierce fellows who infested the Caribbean Sea were a hardbitten greedy breed of men who failed to qualify for the quality of mercy.
-Plunder was their aim but cruelty was their game and they played it to the full by inflicting devilishly dirty deeds upon their unlucky captives.
-The mere glimpse of the icon of piracy - the Jolly Roger - sent shivers of fear and apprehension up the spines of seagoing travellers.
-This pirate pennant on the mast served notice to all that "no quarter will be given."
+To attempt to put a stop to the ballooning buccaneering, naval forces were increased and amnesties offered to entice the culprits to cease and desist, but to no avail.
+The freebooters, sea rovers and corsairs resisted all enticements and persisted in terrorizing travellers across the briny deep.
+The fierce fellows who infested the Caribbean Sea were a hardbitten, greedy breed of men, who failed to qualify for the quality of mercy.
+Plunder was their aim, but cruelty was their game and they played it to the full, inflicting devilishly dirty deeds upon their unlucky captives.

 photo by